Jill Barrow

 Jill Helen Barrow (born 26 April 1951) is a British company director and former public administrator.
+She was the chief executive of Lincolnshire County Council from 1995 to 1997, and the first woman to be chief executive of any county council in England.

 Early life

-Jill Helen Barrow was born on 26 April 1951, the daughter of Philip Eric Horwood and Mavis Mary, née Handscombe.
+Jill Helen Barrow was born in Hertfordshire on 26 April 1951, the daughter of Philip Eric Horwood and Mavis Mary, née Handscombe.
 She received a Certificate of Education from the University of Durham in 1972, and then completed a Bachelor of Arts (BA) degree at the Open University in 1980, before returning to Durham and completed a Master of Education (MEd) course in 1983.

 Career

-Barrow was a teacher in secondary schools and further education colleges between 1972 and 1986, when she began working in education management and inspection.
-Between 1990 and 1993, she was Director of Education at Essex County Council and then took up the same role at Surrey County Council until 1995, when she was appointed Chief Executive of Lincolnshire County Council; she was the first woman to become the chief executive of a county council in England.
+Barrow was a teacher in secondary schools and further education colleges between 1972 and 1986, when she began working in education management and inspection, finally as Head of Policy and Planning at Cumbria County Council's Department of Education.
+In January 1991, she took up the post of Deputy Director of Education at Essex County Council, serving until 1993.
+In 1993, she was appointed Director of Education at Surrey County Council.
+There, she managed a department of 10,000 staff and a £314m budget (£665.8m in March 2025 prices), at a time when the county council were implementing changes to the Age of Transfer, which threatened the viability of several small village schools.